 Moderate haemoptysis (30-50 ml in the previous 24 hours) requires hospitalisation for observation, due to increased risk of further heavy bleeding.

-This is a medical emergency.
+This is a medical emergency with a high mortality rate.
 However, there are few large, good-quality, controlled trials looking at best management to guide practice - particularly in the medical versus surgical dilemma.

 - Resuscitate according to 'ABC' principles.
 Intubate where there are signs of acute respiratory failure.
 Selective intubation of the right or left main bronchus with a large single-lumen endotracheal tube or, alternatively, the use of a double lumen tube should be considered.
 Maintain oxygenation saturations with high flow oxygen and suction.
 Obtain IV access and give fluids/blood transfusion as appropriate.
-Octreotide and other vasopressor drugs are sometimes used to control acute life-threatening bleeding.
 Correct any clotting abnormalities.
 The patient will require admission to intensive care.